thyrlian/AndroidSDK/README.md

 ## Caveat

-Previously, running Android SDK update directly within the **Dockerfile** or inside a **container** would fail with [`AUFS`](https://en.wikipedia.org/wiki/Aufs) storage driver, it was due to hardlink move operations (during updating Android SDK) are not supported by AUFS storage driver, but changing it to other storage driver would work.
+Previously, running Android SDK update within the **Dockerfile** or inside a **container** would fail with [`AUFS`](https://en.wikipedia.org/wiki/Aufs) storage driver, it was due to hardlink move operations (during updating Android SDK) are not supported by AUFS storage driver, but changing it to other storage driver would work.
+Fortunately, it's not the case any more.
+With the latest version of Docker Engine, it works like a charm, you can do whatever you prefer.
+If you're not interested in the technical cause, simply skip this section (jump to the [next section](https://github.com/thyrlian/AndroidSDK#getting-started)).

 What happens if the update fails?